 High Speed Internet Initiative

 Recently the Federal government released billions of dollars for the construction and operation of rural broadband networks.
-The money is awarded by a reversve auction, the carriers bid on service areas and if they have the lowest bid they are awarded the grant to build out service in that area.
-The process is call “Rural Digital Opportunity Fund” (RDOF) details can be found on the website.
-Two carriers won the right to build out in Harris, CenturyLink recevied the majority and WindStream picked up a small area.
-The areas to be built out are listed on the map below right.
+The money is awarded by a reverse auction, the carriers bid on service areas and if they have the lowest bid they are awarded the grant to build out service in that area.
+The process is call “Rural Digital Opportunity Fund” (RDOF), and details can be found on the FCC website.
+Two carriers won the right to build out in Harris, CenturyLink received the majority, and WindStream picked up a small area.
+The areas to be built out are listed on the maps below.

-The map identifies areas with useable internet acces (light blue), areas of slow internet (purple) and the areas of no internet (clay).
-The map on the right, is from the RDOF website and shows areas that will get 1 Gig fiber to the home internet service.
-When you compaire the two maps you can detirmen the areas that are still in need of Internet services.
+The second map is from the RDOF website and shows areas that will get 1 Gig fiber to the home internet service.
+When you compare the two maps, you can determine the areas that are still in need of Internet services.

 Timeline of RDOF buildout.